supershaneski/vue-kakushigoto-game/README.md

 vue-kakushigoto-game
 ===========

-This is a sample card game application built using [Vue 3](https://vuejs.org/guide/quick-start.html) in `Vite`.
+This is a sample clicker-game application built using [Vue 3](https://vuejs.org/guide/quick-start.html) in `Vite`.

 It is designed to be an `idle game` that one can play anywhere, even inside crowded train or bus, using just one hand.
 The transitions are very fast as the main purpose of this game is like a clicker game.